dcunited001/dcunited001.github.io/_posts/2016-09-25-hello-watson-might-you-spare-a-moment-to-hear-the-good-news.md

 religion.
 What do communists replace it with?

 The Torah.
 The Bible.
 The Qu'ran.
 The Vedas.
 The Sutras.
-These are great works that for centuries or even millinea would be the only books that people continuously thought worth copying and preserving.
+These are great works that, for centuries or even millenia, would be the only books that people continuously thought worth copying and preserving.
 People thought these books were so important that they created institutions that paid people by the hundreds and thousands to copy